2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Candidate Profile

 Athens College encourages enthusiastic, outgoing individuals with a genuine passion for education and a wide spectrum of personal strengths and interests to apply.
 The Fellowship is open to recent U.S. Bachelor’s and Master’s degree holders with a record of academic excellence at both the undergraduate and graduate level (due to the entry-level nature of the post, the preferred age limit at the time of application is 26.)
-Majors in Education and English literature and language (including TESOL/TEFL) are preferred, but are not required.
+Majors in Education and English Language and Literature (including TESOL/TEFL) are preferred and will be given priority consideration.
+However, qualified applicants with academic backgrounds in economics, biology, American history (and other fields) are also encouraged to apply.
+Participants will have opportunities to design and co-teach discipline-oriented projects in their subject areas, enabling them to share subject-specific expertise and enrich students' academic experience.
 Applicants should be open-minded and adaptable to the experience and challenges of living abroad.
-They should be highly motivated, flexible, willing to be involved in a number of different projects at the same time, and possess a relatively active lifestyle.
-Past experience should reflect a desire to work with children and teenagers.
+They should be highly motivated, flexible, willing to take on multiple projects simultaneously, and lead an active lifestyle.
+Past experience should demonstrate a strong commitment to working with children and teenagers.
 Some educational experience and/or experience in college counselling and admissions will be favored.

 This is a highly demanding award.
 Candidates with relevant work experience are preferred.
 Placements may require fellows to rotate among grade levels.

-Athens College may interview finalists for the Fulbright Fellowship program via online platform or by telephone.
+Athens College may interview finalists for the Fulbright Fellowship program via an online platform or by telephone.

 ETAs cannot be accompanied by dependents.